Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City of Granbury’s budget is a financial plan for the fiscal year of operations that matches all planned revenues and expenditures with the services provided to the residents of the City, based on established budgetary policies.
 The City is committed to setting community goals, performance measures, and priorities to convert taxpayer requests and resources into government services and expenditures that support the needs and desires of its citizens.

-The City of Granbury's Finance Team has won the GFOA Distinguished Budget Presentation Award for the past 15 years.
+The City of Granbury’s Finance Team has been awarded the GFOA Distinguished Budget Presentation Award for the past 22 years.

-The City of Granbury's Finance Team has been awarded GFOA's Certificate of Achievement for Excellence in Financial Reporting for the past 15 years.
+The City of Granbury’s Finance Team has been awarded GFOA’s Certificate of Achievement for Excellence in Financial Reporting for the past 23 years and GFOA’s Popular Annual Financial Reporting Award for the past 5 years.